Aditya-professional-life/Gradient-Desent/README.md

-Below is a sample README.md file for your GitHub repository containing the code for the Feedforward Neural Network (FNN) implemented in PyTorch:
+Certainly!
+Here's the README.md file for the TensorFlow version of the Feedforward Neural Network (FNN):

 ---

-# Feedforward Neural Network (FNN) in PyTorch
+# Feedforward Neural Network (FNN) in TensorFlow

-This repository contains a simple implementation of a Feedforward Neural Network (FNN) using PyTorch.
+This repository contains a simple implementation of a Feedforward Neural Network (FNN) using TensorFlow.
 The FNN is trained to perform binary classification tasks.

 ## Overview